-Ms. Firehock agreed with Ms. Riley and noted that the Commission did not go line per line and reach agreement on each point.
-However, it was just comments that the Commission made and there were some causes that said the Planning Commission all thought such and such and so that particular meeting summary was a little disappointing and we are not all in agreement on everything that is written there.
+Ms. Firehock agreed with Ms. Riley and noted that the Commission did not go line by line and reach agreement on each point.
+However, the summary was just comments that the Commission made and there were some places that the summary said the Planning Commission all thought "such and such" and so that particular meeting summary was a little disappointing and we are not all in agreement on everything that is written there.